monome/docs/grid/studies/pd/index.md

 ![](images/pd-preferences.png)

 Then, place the `monome-device` folder that's included in the zip file above into your Pd externals folder.
+We don't need to explicitly add it to the search path.

+### Style note

+Throughout this text, weâ€™ll use the following formatting styles:

+(message text): refers to a Max message object
+[objectname @args val]: refers to a non-message Max object and the arguments needed

 ## 1. Connect